BIP Services addresses the following:

 Certified by the Office of the Kansas Attorney General

 The Batterers Intervention Program (BIP) is an education based program that makes victim safety its primary priority, holding offenders accountable, and promoting a coordinated community response to domestic violence.

 (1) An assessment is given to ensure appropriateness in the program (Kansas Domestic Violence Offender Assessment).

-(1) Attendance must be maintained and a limited number of absences are allowed.
+(1) Weekly attendance to group classes must be maintained with a limited number of absences allowed.

-(2) Financial responsibility must be maintained and is a vital part of the accountability process.
+(2) All financial responsibility must be maintained and is a vital part of the accountability process.

-(3) Participation in classes are required including doing assigned homework.
+(3) Participation in classes are required including completing homework assignments.